soltislab/transcriptome_microsats/Tutorial/README.md

 	>perl pal_finder_v0.02.04.pl config_g1.txt

 PAL_FINDER will output: a set of PALs in a .txt file.
 The file "P_to_B_input.txt" is a sample file that would be the output of running PAL_FINDER, and is ready to use in the next step.
+If the user runs pal_finder using the command above, they will also generate a file called "P_to_B_input.txt"

 ##4.
 Run the script PAL_to_BLAST.R